jeffmaddocks/disaggregateTable/README.md

 2. In Excel > Automate tab > New Script button > choose "Write a script" on the right-side panel

-3. Delete everything that Excel puts in there by default ()typically there are 3 lines
+3. Delete everything that Excel puts in there by default (typically there are 3 lines that need to be removed).

+4. Paste your clipboard into the script area and press the "Save Script" button.
+Now we need to rename it from "Script" to something more meaningful: click the ellipses to the right of the Run button and choose Rename, then name it "Explode CrossTab".

+5. The script is now ready to run: simply choose Automate > Office Scripts > Explode CrossTab

 ## Setup - python